DevExpress/devextreme-documentation/api-reference/10 UI Components/dxScrollView/1 Configuration/onPullDown.md

 ---
 ---
 ##### shortDescription
 A function that is executed when the "pull to refresh" gesture is performed.
-Supported in mobile themes only.
+Supported on mobile devices only.

 ##### param(e): Object
 Information about the event.